Germany will back Greek aid but wary of hints at haircut

 Greece's international lenders finally reached a deal on a package of measures to reduce Greek debt by 40 billion euros, cutting it to 124 percent of gross domestic product by 2020.

-The SPD is not against writing off Greek debt but Steinmeier said Schaeuble should not pretend it was still taboo.
+The SPD is not against writing off Greek debt but Steinmeier said Schaeuble should be honest about it.
+He was also worried that the International Monetary Fund appeared cautious in its support of the Greek debt deal.

-Greece will get up to 43.7 billion euros in stages as it fulfills the conditions set by Europe and by the International Monetary Fund - whose share will only be paid out once a Greek debt buy-back has been carried out.
+Greece will get up to 43.7 billion euros in stages as it fulfills the conditions set by Europe and by the IMF - whose share will only be paid out once a Greek debt buy-back has been carried out.
+Steinmeier said this added uncertainty.

 Merkel's conservatives and their Free Democrat (FDP) junior partners include a small band who routinely rebel against euro zone bailouts in the Bundestag.
 Nowhere near numerous enough to defeat Merkel, they can however cause her embarrassment.